polterguy/lizzie/docs/introduction.md

 In the above program it will take 5 seconds before our `all` invocation starts evaluating, because each of our `expensive` functions will take 1 second to evaluate, and all of our invocations are evaluated before we invoke our `all` function.
+When `all` finally starts evaluating, it will immediately throw an exception though.
 If we change its Lizzie code to the following, it will only require 1 second, and not throw an exception, because only the first argument needs to be evaluated, before we know that `all` will for a fact evaluate to null.